15+ Creative Ways to Use Beeswax (& Benefits)

 • This barrier also helps to protect the skin from environmental toxins and irritants.

-12 Uses for Beeswax Around the Home
+15+ Beeswax Uses Around the Home

-While beeswax uses are almost endless, there a few easy ways I use it at home.
+While beeswax uses are almost endless, there are a few easy ways I use it at home.
 If you haven’t already, try beeswax in these homemade recipes:

 1. Homemade Deodorant